Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope: Characterization of the CRISP2 FPI system from observational datasets

 \subsection{Code implementation}

-We have implemented a Levenberg--Marquardt algorithm \citep{levenberg1944method,marquardt1963algorithm} in order to fit the data.
+We have implemented a Levenberg--Marquardt algorithm \citep{levenberg1944method,marquardt1963algorithm} to fit the data.
 The code is written in C++ with OpenMP parallelization.
 We have created a Python interface for all routines\footnote{These codes along with documented examples are publicly available on \url{https://github.com/jaimedelacruz/pyFPI}}.
 The FPI functions are implemented using object-oriented programming, so that many quantities are only calculated once upon initialization of the class, and kept for subsequent calculations.
 All three transmission profile approximations (see \S\ref{sec:tr}) and their analytical derivatives are available through the Python interface.
 We briefly describe the calculation of the analytical derivatives of the transmission profile and the prefilter curve in Appendices~\ref{ap:der} and \ref{ap:prefvar}.

-The Levenberg-Marquardt algorithm was also implemented by us in C++ in a very generic way, so this implementation can be used for other projects / models in a very straight forward way.
-In a similar fashion to the older MPFIT routines \citepads{2009ASPC..411..251M}, it allows setting parameter range limits and fixing the value (or not) of the different model parameters, allowing for easy experimentation with the complexity of the model.
-The latter proves to be very useful when the observations sample a smaller spectral range or if (hypothetically) degeneracies between the model parameters appear in a given spectral window.
 Our code makes use of the Eigen-3 linear algebra library \citep{eigenweb}.